NON AUX OURS! No to the bears! You’ll no doubt see these words spray painted on roads and on buildings throughout the central Pyrenees.

 At the end of 2019, there were over 46 bears in this area with another 6 further west along the chain.

-Over the winter of 2019/20 10-15 cubs are likely to have been born, swelling the population to over 60, which s great news!
+Over the winter of 2019/20, it’s expected that between 10 and 15 cubs were born, thereby swelling the population of brown bears in the Pyrenees to over 60, which is great news!

 The original male brown bear that was released in the Pyrenees in 1997 was a hulking great bear called Pyros who weighed in at around 250kgs.